 Bundled Service Discount: If you are interested in more than one service, such as an estate plan and a small business plan, you will receive 10% off both services.

-Embarking on the legal life planning process is a critical step to protecting your family and your assets.
+Embarking on the estate planning process is a critical step to protecting your family and your assets.
 We understand the doubt, anxiety and fear that accompanies contemplating your mortality and the potential of incapacitation.
 Often people avoid estate planning because of this trepidation or because they are unsure about how to navigate making the best decisions.
 Rest assured your decisions will be 100% better than what the state will decide if you do nothing.
 And you can always make adjustments to your documents as situations and circumstances change.
-In fact as part of our service, we offer a complimentary 3-year estate planning review to ensure that as your life changes, so does your plan.

-Your initial Life and Legacy Planning Session will be a working meeting that has two purposes:
+Your initial Estate Planning Session will be a working meeting that has two purposes:

 1. To educate you about estate planning law and what would happen if you became incapacitated or died with your current (or no) estate plan in place; and